Skip to content

 code.php: PHP script, ASCII text

-$ # let's make this file a gif file
+$ # Make this file appear as a GIF file

 $ python3 magic_bitten_file.py -f gif code.php

-$ # let's now see what the linux file util detects this file as
+$ # Check what the Linux file utility now detects this file as

 $ file code.php